 For the past 11 years since leaving Australia I have flown hundreds of thousands of miles around the world.
 As a student I was always on a budget so I learned the secrets of cheap flights for my various international trips.
 I have frequently gotten very cheap flights from the United States to Europe (London, Brussels, Frankfurt) and also insanely cheap flights to India (New Delhi) and Australia (Sydney).

-I’ve traveled to India 8 times over the past 10 years (that’s me pictured).
-It’s one of my favorite places on Earth – I absolutely love it!
+We’ve traveled to India over 10 times during the past 10 years (that’s us pictured).
+It’s one of our favorite places on Earth – we absolutely love it!

 Here’s the deal:

-Many of my friends who visited India got terribly sick, ripped off and even scammed.
+Many of our friends who visited India got terribly sick, ripped off and even scammed.

 1) Only eat freshly cooked food.
 This is the best way to avoid getting sick due to bacteria or a parasite.
 Cooking kills everything.